Are you familiar with the unique batik prints created by the artist, Jim Tillet?

-In the ready to wear field, men’s sports shirts, shorts, swim trunks, ties; for the women, dresses, beach coats, shorts, blouses, etc. some children’s wear and a variety of beach towels for all.
+In the ready-to-wear field, you’ll find men’s sports shirts, shorts, swim trunks, and ties.
+For the women, there are colorful dresses and blouses with a variety of beach towels for all.

 The shop is an array of color and fun for the shopper who recognizes something different.

-Everything in the shop is made right on the estate!
+Everything in the shop is made on the estate!

-One corner is set up as a gallery and then Jim Tillett’s paintings are on display.
+One corner is set up as a gallery with Jim’s paintings are on display.
 Custom orders are his favorites.

-Many visitors to the Tillet workshop first watch him make up the fabric and then go into the shop where they meet Jim’s wife, Rhoda who will make up a special dress, or ensemble for them.
+Visitors to the workshop first watch him create the fabric and then follow him into the shop where they’re introduced to his wife, Rhoda.
+She’ll create the final ensemble for them.

 “I like running a small studio as opposed to a large factory type operation.”